 Please find all related articles below.

-The 2015 EPHA conference will explore how the concept of ’Health in All Policies’ has evolved into a broader approach to better governance for health.
+The 2015 EPHA conference explored how the concept of ’Health in All Policies’ has evolved into a broader approach to better governance for health.
 Health in all Policies has a vital importance in the case of Roma Integration.
 Housing, Education, Access to Healthcare, Employment and Discrimination are core elements influencing overall Roma population health.
-The conference will seek to draw lessons from previous health policy-making and identify challenges and opportunities (...)
+The conference sought to draw lessons from previous health policy-making and identify challenges and opportunities for (...)

 Brussels, 17 March 2015 – EU leaders must show commitment to Roma integration by reaching agreement on the long awaited Anti-Discrimination Directive (1) to tackle the factors that trap the Roma population in a vicious circle of ill-health.
 This is the key message that a coalition of four organisations (2) sent to Commissioner Vĕra Jourová (3), responsible both for Roma integration and anti-discrimination policies, as key Roma actors gather in Brussels (4) to discuss the (...)